nick-ma/IELTS/03 Writing/04 ielts-mentor/GT Part1/Sample 7 - You recently had your computer fixed at the local computer store.md

 - explain why you are dissatisfied.
 - say what you want the manager to do.

+## tips of this topic
+- the screen continue splash,
+- when I return home, the screen totaly turn black, the laptop out of function, then call the your staff, but he just said it's all my fault.
+I have paid $300 for it but got nothing back.
+- repired it in 3 days or I ask a full refund

 ## Model Answer 1:

 Dear Sir,